Localization for Marketers course on FutureLearn

 This doesn’t mean your basic value proposition changes – indeed, you may decide your core objective is to occupy the same slice of mindshare wherever you sell.
 (That’s how Figma achieved its $20B sale to Adobe: while brilliantly localized across the world, its core offer of “effective interface design” stems from a global view of how people use the web and consume content.)

-But it does mean paying attention to how you communicate that offer in each market.
+But it does mean paying attention to how you communicate that offer in each market, which includes a thoughtful localization process that ensures cultural relevance and appeal.
 Which means more than translating your website into the local language: it means understanding the nuances of culture and customs in your target markets, and developing content that chimes with them in the way you want.

 Why is it important to have a go to market strategy?

 If you think it’s not for you, that’s fine.
 There are plenty of local favorites and niche brands with narrow appeal to a single audience – and many do very well.
-But if you want to scale up … if you think your product solves problems for millions of people around our planet … then you need a go-to-market plan.
+But if you’re considering international expansion and if you think your product could solve problems for millions of people around our planet … then you need a go-to-market plan.

 Note a GTM is not a marketing plan.
 A GTM plan stops you rolling headlong into a market without being properly prepared.
 It preps you for maximum success and ensures customers use you (your product has to be enabled, internationalized for that market, for currency, methods of payments in a given country, cultural references, images and colors) and love you (your customers have to become repeat buyers and visitors and product advocates).
 They need to have a positive customer experience through customer-centricity, local field and design.